360macky/case-studies/site/posts/hackbank.md

 Hackbank is available for Android, iOS and Web.

-I wanted to create a cross-platform application, that is reason why I chose React Native.
+I wanted to create a cross-platform application, that is reason why I chose <a href="https://reactnative.dev">React Native</a>.

 React Native is a framework that allows you to create applications for Android, iOS and Web.
-It is based on React, which is a JavaScript library for creating user interfaces.
+It is based on <a href="https://reactjs.org">React</a>, which is a JavaScript library for creating user interfaces.

 Expo is a framework that allows you to create React Native applications adding a lot of features.
 It is a great tool for creating performant applications.